 I have successfully completed Lawrence’s student teaching program.
 Now, what do I do to apply for my Wisconsin license?

 When you are considered a program completer, Professor Purkey will certify you for licensure to the Wisconsin Department of Public Instruction.
-You will be sent an email from the Education Department Administrative Assistant, Carol Marx, with instructions on how to apply on the Educator Licensing Online (ELO) site.
+You will be sent an email from the Education Department administrative assistant with instructions on how to apply on the Educator Licensing Online (ELO) site.
 Some applicants will be required to submit fingerprints online through Fieldprint.
 Fingerprint requirements can be found on the Wisconsin Department of Public Instruction licensing website.

 Once I submit my application for licensure in Wisconsin, how long will it be before I get my license?